VLDB2020/instructions/guide-workshop-chair.md

 # VLDB2020: Workshop Chair Instructions

+2 minutes before session, arrive in the Zoom channel a minute or two early to check your camera/mic, identify yourself to the technical chair by typing a message into the chat window (the technical chair will promote you to co-host), and mitigate any technical difficulties.
+Please note that we have a limited number of zoom licenses so we need one set of sessions to end before the next set of sessions can begin.

 **Zoom link**: You will find the link to the zoom webinar for your workshop on the interactive conference program ([https://vldb2020.org/program.html](https://vldb2020.org/program.html)).
 Just click on your session and you should see buttons for Zoom, Slack, paper pdf, and technical support.

 Please **do NOT share** the zoom link on social media or anywhere else where it might be found by a malicious party.
 If you wish to share a link, please use `https://vldb2020.org/program_flat.html?s=[Session ID]`, replacing `[Session ID]` with the 2-digit+letter ID of your session.  (e.g., `https://vldb2020.org/program_flat.html?s=47C`).
 Registered participants will be able to access the zoom link from this page.